How does an ignition coil work?

 To most, these coils can seem like a magical little object that takes in electricity and spits it back out at a very high voltage.
 However, they use a very simple principle to do this: inductance!

 The way that an ignition coil works is that a voltage is applied across the two terminals of the primary windings, which will cause current to flow through the primary winding.
 This causes a magnetic field to form inside of the ignition coil, and it encompasses both the primary and secondary windings.
 When you interrupt the current flowing through the primary, the magnetic field begins to collapse while forcing current through the coils (this is inductance!)
-Since this current has to go somewhere, the voltage in both coils will rise relative to how many windings are in each coil (think Ohm’s law, at a constant current but higher resistance, voltage rises!)
-Because of this, the voltage in the secondary winding will become far higher than the voltage in the primary winding.
+Since this current has to go somewhere, the voltage in both coils will rise relative to how many windings are in each coil (think Ohm’s law, at a constant current but higher resistance, voltage rises).
+Because of this, the voltage in the secondary winding will rise far past the voltage across the primary winding.
 Eventually, the voltage in the secondary coil becomes so high that it reaches the breakdown voltage of the air between the electrodes of the spark plug, causing an arc to jump as the air begins to ionize and conduct current.
 Now that the air is conductive, the current will flow through in the form of a high-temperature plasma which is able to ignite the fuel in the engine.

 Next